danielvm-git/binance-trading-robot/README.md

  * 1st here: /server/src/serviceAccountKey.json (you find this adding an app on your Firebase console -> Project Overview -> Settings -> General)

  * 2nd here: /server/src/config.py (you find this creating a Service account on your Firebase console -> Project Overview -> Settings -> Service Account)

+#### Change firebase project info

+* change the project name inside .firebaserc
+* change the name of the function inside firebase.json

 #### created de build
 ```bash